shua5115/BALLS/README.md

 # Better Actions Lightweight LÖVE System
-A well-rounded controls library for love and a spiritual successer to the Common Organization of Controls Kit
+A well-rounded controls library for LÖVE and a spiritual successer to the Common Organization of Controls Kit

 # Dependencies